ahdinosaur/bitcoin101/src/documents/slides/bitcoin-infrastructure/banking.html.md

 storing bitcoins is easy

+- on a cloud server
+- on a desk/laptop
+- on a hardware wallet
-- on your computer
+- on a flash drive
 - on a piece of paper
-- on a flash drive
-- on a hardware wallet